 Culinary-grade matcha tea is designed for cooking and blended to be mixed with other ingredients, like adding to a green smoothie or baked goods.
 You can certainly use it for beverages as well, though it may taste more astringent.
 Culinary-grade matcha tea is less expensive than ceremonial grade.

-Sweetened: While matcha tea purists will insist that you should only buy product with “matcha” listed as the sole ingredient, there are a number of matcha tea powders sweetened with sugar and other natural sweeteners and some that are mixed with powdered milk.
+While matcha tea purists will insist that you should only buy products with “matcha” listed as the sole ingredient, there are a number of matcha tea powders sweetened with sugar and other natural sweeteners and some that are mixed with powdered milk.
 These mixes are often used for coffee-shop matcha lattes.

-Stone-ground: These products are ground to a powder using a stone mill versus a machine that produces “industrial”-grade matcha tea.
+These products are ground to a powder using a stone mill versus a machine that produces “industrial”-grade matcha tea.
 Stone-ground matcha tastes superior because of the molecular shape produced by this more authentic process.

-Organic: Nonorganic matcha teas are cultivated with the use of pesticides and other agrochemicals, which get ultraconcentrated in a powder form.
+Nonorganic matcha teas are cultivated with the use of pesticides and other agrochemicals, which get ultraconcentrated in a powder form.
 Organic matcha teas don’t use harmful pesticides, but these products are significantly more expensive than nonorganic.

 Matcha green tea powder ranges in price from $1 to $28 an ounce.

-Inexpensive: For an inexpensive, culinary-grade matcha powder, you can expect to pay $1 to $8 an ounce.
+For an inexpensive, culinary-grade matcha powder, you can expect to pay $1 to $8 an ounce.
 Organic products are widely available in this price range.

-Mid-range: For a mid-priced culinary grade or entry-level ceremonial grade, expect to pay $9 to $19 an ounce.
+For a mid-priced culinary grade or entry-level ceremonial grade, expect to pay $9 to $19 an ounce.
 These are by and large organic and generally from Japan.

-Expensive: A premium, ceremonial-grade matcha powder from Japan, often from regions famous for matcha cultivation, costs upwards of $20 an ounce.
+A premium, ceremonial-grade matcha powder from Japan, often from regions famous for matcha cultivation, costs upwards of $20 an ounce.
 These are certified organic products, and some are tested for radiation contamination as well.

 A. If you’re sensitive to caffeine, be aware that matcha can rival the amount in a cup of coffee.
-For this reason, we don’t recommend drinking it at least six hours before bedtime so as not disturb your night’s sleep.
-Matcha tea also can contain lead, even organically grown products.
+For this reason, we don’t recommend drinking within six hours before bedtime so as not to disturb your night’s sleep.
+Matcha tea also can contain lead, even in organically grown products.
 Especially green tea cultivated in China contains lead absorbed from the environment.
 When regular green tea is steeped, 90% of the harmful heavy metal stays in the leaf.
 Because the whole tea leaf is ingested with matcha, you may be consuming up to 30 times the amount of lead than in regular green tea.
 For this reason, we don’t recommend consuming it while pregnant, drinking more than a cup a day, or serving any to children.